dmlc/xgboost/jvm-packages/xgboost4j-spark/docs/index.md

 ### Model and pipeline persistence

 A data scientist produces an ML model and hands it over to an engineering team for deployment in a production environment.
-So it's important to support model persistence.
+Reversely, a trained model may be used by data scientists, for example as a baseline, across the process of data exploration.
+So it's important to support model persistence to make the models available across usage scenarios and programming languages.

-XGBoost4j-Spark supports save/load `XGBoostClassifier`/`XGBoostClassificationModel` and `XGBoostRegressor`/`XGBoostRegressionModel`,
-it also support save/load a ML pipeline which includes these estimators and models.
+XGBoost4j-Spark supports save/load `XGBoostClassifier`/`XGBoostClassificationModel` and `XGBoostRegressor`/`XGBoostRegressionModel`, it also support save/load a ML pipeline which includes these estimators and models.

 We can save the XGBoostClassificationModel to file system: